 A trip to Mt.
 Garfield’s rocky summit (4,500 ft.) rewards hikers with a panoramic view of the surrounding Franconia Ridge and Franconia and Lincoln Brooks valleys.

-Moderate: Hikers normally opt to take the Garfield Trail to access the summit.
-This trail, formerly used as a fire tower access road, is an easy to moderate hike up Mt.
+Moderate-Strenuous: Hikers normally opt to take the Garfield Trail to access the summit.
+This trail, formerly used as a fire tower access road, is a moderate-strenuous hike up Mt.
 Garfield, with one area of steep pitch just below the summit.
 Garfield Trail joins with the Garfield Ridge Trail just before the peak and hikers continue on the final .2 miles to enjoy the spectacular views from Garfield’s summit.

 The AMC’s Garfield Ridge Campsite is located on the Garfield Ridge Trail, just northeast of Garfield’s summit.